 If vitamin B12 deficiency is confirmed, testing for the presence of autoantibodies to intrinsic factor should be done.

-Testing is done to determine the cause of a vitamin deficiency.
+Evaluation to determine the cause of the vitamin deficiency should also be done.

 Supplementation with the proper vitamin is required.
 Always rule out B12 deficiency prior to supplementation with folate.
 Failure to do so can mask a concomitant B12 deficiency and lead to progression of neurologic complications.